1isbillyk/Quantum-cross/README.md

 Run the python script `tools/binConverter.py` with the path to the file as an argument:
 `python binConverter.py "C:\pathToMyPayload\hekateNew.bin` or just drag the .bin file on the script

 In the same folder as the .bin file is located, a new .h file should appear.
-Copy the new file to the main folder and in the main.ino go to line 6 `#include "hekate_ctcaer_2.3.h"` and rename it to your new file `#include "hekateNew.h"`
+Copy the new file to the main folder.
 Then just compile and upload.

 # Installation into the Nintendo Switch